This cake is very moist and tastes even better a day after it’s made. It is Pareve (non-dairy) and perfect for your Rosh Hashanah dinner menu.

 - a dash of salt

-- oil or butter for greasing the pan
+- oil, margarine or shortening for greasing the pan

 - Preheat the oven to 320°F/160°C.